 Is the battery in the Qubo Gimbal user replaceable?

-No. Qubo Gimbal battery is not user replaceable.
-However, it comes with a 6-months warranty.
+No. Qubo Gimbal battery is not user-replaceable.
+However, it comes with a 6-month warranty.

 Can I charge the Qubo Gimbal using the Powerbank?